dr3dr3/devops-demo/slides-draft/devops-demo-cicd.md

 * Same for everyone
 * Note: Still WIP

-Notes: Some functionality that if use SLFB then it creates a codespace
+Note: Some functionality that if use SLFB then it creates a codespace

 ------